papatangosierra/susurrus/README.md

 Owing to the nature of web browser audio, you will not be able to hear any pings until you send a ping yourself.

 Give feedback to Paul.
 If you're using Untitled Timer App right now, you either know how to contact him or you know someone who does.
+Alternatively, you can submit feedback [here](https://airtable.com/app3oY6TYzHGhFoBj/shrtV749UvfGqgdim).